 A court in the town of Thibaw in Myanmar’s northeastern Shan state rejected the request by Lawi Weng of the online journal The Irrawaddy and Aye Nai and Pyae Phone Aung of the Democratic Voice of Burma.

 Presiding judge Kyaw Moe Thu rejected the request, saying that the defendants’ different places of residence outside Thibaw made it difficult to grant bail — the same reason he gave at a previous hearing.
 He also said that a witnesses from the plaintiff’s side still needs to testify.

 The three journalists were arrested on June 26 for covering an illegal drug-burning ceremony by the Ta’ang National Liberation Army (TNLA), an ethnic armed group that has been involved in hostilities with the Myanmar army.

-The trio has been charged under Article 17(1) of the Unlawful Associations Act for being involved with an illegal organization.
+The trio has been charged under Section 17(1) of the Unlawful Associations Act for being involved with an illegal organization.
 They face up to three years in prison if convicted.